 City employees continue to be our greatest resource.
 Their expertise, dedication to the community, and desire to provide great service can be seen in the work they do every day.
-Under the terms of our Memorandum of Understanding, police officers and detectives will receive a 1% general wage adjustment for 2015 as well as step increases and competency adjustments for those who are eligible.
-Firefighters will receive a 2% general wage adjustment.
+Under the terms of our Memorandums of Understanding, covered employees will receive a 1% general wage adjustment for 2015 as well as step increases and competency adjustments for those who are eligible.
 The 2015 budget also includes funding for a merit pool for employees not covered by Memorandums of Understanding.
 In addition, funding for discretionary longevity payments for eligible employees at the rate of \$48 per year of service is included in the budget.